BOOST N°821 mit Tasse

 • A pinch of freshly ground black pepper

-• Optional: A splash of fresh lemon or orangeer Orange
+• Optional: A splash of fresh lemon or orange

 Pour the boiling water over the fresh turmeric or stir in 1 tsp of turmeric powder.
 Add the freshly ground pepper and refine the tea with a splash of fresh lemon or orange juice.

-Let the turmeric powder steep for no longer than 3 minutes; however, you can leave fresh turmeric 5 minutes to fully develop its aroma.
+Let the turmeric powder steep for no longer than 3 minutes; however, you can leave fresh turmeric for 5 minutes to fully develop its aroma.
 If you use freshly grated turmeric, you should strain the tea before enjoying it.
-Your cup will shine in the brightest yellow and after a brief cooling period you can enjoy this natural tea creation.
+Your cup will shine in the brightest yellow, and after a brief cooling period, you can enjoy this natural tea creation.

 Hot Milk with a Special Touch: Golden Milk